easytarget/st7789-framebuffer/README.md

 These Drivers have methods for *both* **`SPI`** and **`I80`** (`I8080`) busses, using the inbuilt MicroPython driver for `spi` or the `I80` library from Brad Barnett's [mpdisplay](https://github.com/bdbarnett/mpdisplay).

+They were (originally) created to be used with my [microPyEZfonts](https://github.com/easytarget/microPyEZfonts) system in an existing project that I was adapting with a vibrant color display to replace a faded monochrome OLED one.

 They have been well tested on 3 devices now; a T-Display Touch (ESP32-S3, I80), a T-Watch 2020 (ESP32, SPI) and a loose IPS display module attached to a ESP32-C3 devboard via SPI.

 Note: *If you have a 240x24 or 320x170 display these drivers really *need* a firmware with SPIRAM (PSRAM) enabled; these are available in the main download site where the generic firmwares have additional SPIRAM builds available on the same page.*